matt-elliott/rock-paper-scissors-challenge/README.md

 Your challenge is to build out this Rock, Paper, Scissors game and get it looking as close to the design as possible.

-You can use a JavaScript framework/library on the front-end such as [React](https://reactjs.org).
+You can use a front-end JavaScript framework/library such as [React](https://reactjs.org).

 Your users should be able to: